-TDD approach when used along with code coverage tools provides a very powerful combination to make sure your code base is stable all the time and all parts of the code are being tested.
-Greater the code coverage, better confidence you have to do drastic changes to your implementation code.
+TDD approach, when used along with code coverage tools, provides a very powerful combination to make sure your code base is stable all the time and all parts of the code are being tested.
+Greater the code coverage, better confidence you have to make drastic changes to your implementation code.

 For example, the following screenshot of code coverage shows which parts of the code are being exercised (green) versus which are not (in red).
 More unit tests need to get added to provide coverage for the code paths not being tested.

 TDD can be adopted for existing product code as well, which lacks unit test coverage.
 It is not usually productive to add tests for existing code unless major changes are planned.
 Tests can be added to the incremental functionality that is being added, being aware that you may impact the existing code and may not know if you have caused failures in the already existing code.